Coronavirus prep: Hand sanitizers fly off shelves

 He also noted an increased uptick in sales of hand soaps.

-Roberts said he has instructed the store’s buyer to order three months’ worth of inventory from suppliers in anticipation the public rush for certain items.
+Roberts said he has instructed the store’s buyer to order three months’ worth of inventory from suppliers in anticipation of the public rush for certain items.

 However, he said even Super Value’s suppliers were in “short supply”.